imazzine/cli/README.md

 ## Usage

 After installation you can run `zz help` command in you terminal.
-It should return following output by default:

 ```
+$ zz help
 zz [options] [command]

 Options: